frizatch/Python-Publishing-Data-Visualizations/README.md

 You can launch the notebook in two different ways:
 - Directly from the top of this README.md under "Workshop Resources" using Binder
 - Go to the main repository page, retrieve the .ipynb file, and launch Jupyter Notebooks from your own python environment.
+Be sure to have the correct libraries and dependencies installed in this environment.